People

 TI Planning Tool

 The TI planning tool is provided by the IT’IS Foundation for the optimization of electrode placements on human and animal subjects, currents and modulations.
 The tools are user-friendly and present results in a powerful visualization.
 Users can also define different optimization criteria.
 Thanks to a state-of-the-art cloud-based modeling platform, simulations of complex and realistic setups can be performed without special software or hardware.
-Version 1.0 supports two channel configurations.
-Version 2.0 will add phase modulation and multi-channel target optimization.
+Version 2.2 supports two channel configurations, and phase modulation and multi-channel target optimization.
 Version 3.0 will add personalized modeling, allowing modeling of any anatomy and any electrode shape and placement.

 Services